fivexl/terraform-aws-cloudtrail-to-slack/README.md

 - track a list of events that you might consider sensitive.
 Think IAM changes, network changes, data storage (S3, DBs) access changes.
 Though we recommend keeping that to a minimum to avoid alert fatigue
 - define sophisticated rules to track user-defined conditions that are not covered by default rules (see examples below)
 - send notifications to different Slack channels based on event account id

+This module also allows you to gain insights into how many access-denied events are occurring in your AWS Organization by pushing metrics to CloudWatch.

 ### Example message